 Of course there are many more ways to compose our scene, and you should definitely mix up your angles and the perspectives you shoot from, but getting down to the same level remains a great way to compose your frame!

-I also think you might be interested in our FREE resource library, especially for new and emerging photographers - click on the banner below to get started and get access to free ebooks, cheat sheets, checklists and more!
+I also think you might be interested in my FREE seven day email course, especially for new and emerging photographers - click on the image below to get started and get your first lesson delivered directly to your inbox within the hour :)